GeorgeLuImmortal/RDL-Rationales-centric-Double-robustness-Learning/README.md

 Run _IMDb_step1_generate_missing_rationales_examples.py_

-## Baselines training and prediction scripts are in progress
+other baselines training and prediction scripts are in progress ...